 In most States, there is no penalty for not responding.
 Your response is vital to the statistical validity of this occupational wage study.
 We are prepared to assist you in completing the questionnaire.
-The survey is mandatory in the District of Columbia, Georgia, Hawaii, North Carolina, Oklahoma, South Carolina, Vermont, and Wyoming.
+The survey is mandatory in the District of Columbia, Georgia, Hawaii, North Carolina, Oklahoma, Oregon, Vermont, and Wyoming.

 Why have I been chosen to participate in this survey?